 I started with two boxes of Pillsbury Funfetti cake mix and checked what the official recipe called for: 1 box of cake mix, 1 cup of water, 1/2 cup of oil and 3 whole eggs.
 Easy peasy.

 Now for the Pinterest hack version.
-I decided to go all in and use all the different substitutions at once: 1 box of cake mix, 1 cup of milk (instead of the water), 1/2 cup of melted butter (instead of the oil) and 4 whole eggs (instead of just 3).
-The only time difference was a couple seconds to melt the butter.
+I decided to go all-in and use all the different substitutions at once: 1 box of cake mix, 1 cup of milk (instead of the water), 1/2 cup of melted butter (instead of the oil) and 4 whole eggs (instead of just 3).
+The only time difference was a couple of seconds to melt the butter.
 Still pretty easy peasy.

 The real differences started to show when it was time to pull the cakes out of the pans to cool.
 The Pinterest cakes popped right out fully intact and even while warm seemed really stable.
 The basic cakes…not so much.
 One cake ripped in half coming out and left a good chunk of the cake in the pan, the others came out okay but felt totally fragile.
 Score: 1 for Pinterest.

-The final and most important test was of course the taste test and actually this one was a bit of a toss up.
+The final and most important test was, of course, the taste test and actually this one was a bit of a toss-up.
 Both cakes were yummy but it depends on what you are looking for to pick a winner.
 The basic cake was a lighter, fluffier cake AND it had the nostalgic Funfetti taste that we grew up with (winning it my brother’s vote).
-The Pinterst cake had a richer and more homemade taste.
+The Pinterest cake had a richer and more homemade taste.

 Overall, you can’t go wrong either way, but you should always keep testing new things to see what you like best.

 Looking to try a 100% homemade delicious cake instead?
 Try our Minty Devil Cake.